-The U.S. Environmental Protection Agency’s National Renewable Fuel Standard program, commonly known as the RFS program, establishes specific volume standards for cellulosic biofuel, biomass-based diesel, advanced biofuel, and total renewable fuel that must be used in transportation fuel each year.
-The EPA annually calculates the value of the annual standards and publishes these values in the Federal Register by November 30 of the year preceding the compliance period.
+The RFS program establishes specific volume standards for cellulosic biofuel, biomass-based diesel, advanced biofuel, and total renewable fuel that must be used in transportation fuel each year.
+The EPA annually calculates the value of the annual standards and publishes these values in the Federal Register.

-The EPA Renewable Fuel Standard Program aims to decrease dependence on foreign crude oil imports while increasing domestic sources of energy, reducing greenhouse gas emissions, improving air quality, and diversifying the country’s energy portfolio.
+The program aims to decrease dependence on foreign crude oil imports while increasing domestic sources of energy, reducing greenhouse gas emissions, improving air quality, and diversifying the country’s energy portfolio.

 The regulatory requirements apply to domestic and foreign producers/refiners and importers of renewable fuel.
 Exporters of renewable fuels, whether in its neat form or blended with gasoline or diesel, acquire RINs to comply with their applicable Renewable Volume Obligations.
 Refiners, importers, and exporters of renewable transportation fuel retire RINs for compliance purposes.
 RINs have monetary value and are tradable.
 Parties can buy RINs to meet their obligations or sell their extra RINs.